Redshift space three-point correlation function of IGM at $z<0.48$: Main results discussions:

-\item{Both two- and three-point correlations are suppressed for $r_\parallel <$ 1.0 Mpc.
-This is related to the efficiency at which Voigt profile decomposition can be performed at these scales.
-This depends on the matter distribution at small scales, resolution and SNR of the spectra used.
+{ Both two- and three-point correlations are suppressed for $r_\parallel <$ 1.0 pMpc { (or $r_\parallel <$72\kms\ at $z\sim0.1$).} This suppression is related to the efficiency at which Voigt profile decomposition can be performed at these scales.
+This depends on the matter distribution at small scales, instrumental resolution, { line blending}, SNR of the spectra used \citep[see][]{danforth2016}.
 Measuring $\zeta$ and $\xi$ in the transverse direction using closely spaced quasar sightlines will be important to have further insights into this issue.
-For $r_\parallel>1$ pMpc, both two- and three-point correlations show a decreasing trend with increasing scale.
-However, we notice Q to increase with increasing scale over $r_\parallel < 4$ pMpc range where we detect significant correlations.
-In the case of galaxies Q values are measured over much larger scales (i.e 3-20 pMpc) and found to be scale independent.
-Therefore to make meaningful comparison with galaxy clustering it is important to measure $Q$ at much larger distances using a bigger sample. }

-\item{ Both two- and three-point correlation functions depend on $N_{\rm HI}$ of the \lya\ absorbers and increase with increasing $N_{\rm HI}$ thresholds for a given scale probed.
-This is expected as there is a direct connection between \NHI\ and baryonic (and dark matter) over-densities.
-On the other hand, the reduced three-point correlation Q is relatively independent of the $N_{\rm HI}$ thresholds.
-However, it is interesting to note that in high-$z$ simulations, we found Q measured in the transverse direction to increase with increasing \NHI\ threshold \citep[see figure 5 of][]{maitra2020}.
-It will be interesting to measure the \NHI\ dependence of Q using longitudinal correlations at high-$z$.}

-\item{ We also study the dependence of clustering on the $b$-parameter.
-The two-point correlation remains nearly constant for low-$b$ thresholds but shows a decreasing trend when we consider clouds with $b>40$ \kms.
-This trend is also seen in the case of three-point correlation albeit with a much sharper decrease.
-When we consider two sub-samples based on $b$-parameter (i.e high-$b$ systems with $b>40$ \kms and low-$b$ systems with $b<40$ \kms) the measured radial profiles of two- and three-point correlations are found to be very different.
-While low-$b$ sub-sample shows significant three-point correlation for $r_\parallel<$ 4 pMpc no correlation is detected for high-$b$ sub-sample over the same scale. }